matermlr/Multi-source-uncertainty/README.md

 ## Raw Measurements

- The raw measurement files for the P–E and S–E loops of the five validation samples are included in the folder "P-E S-E measurement files" in txt formm, as exported from the Radiant equipment.
+ The raw measurement files for the P–E and S–E loops of the five validation samples are included in the folder "P-E S-E measurement files" in TXT form, as exported from the Radiant equipment.